vdim/yz/README.md

 > "... it seems likely that the verbosity of a query language might obscure
 > important information or its syntax may emphasize unimportant query features
 > rather than important ones."
-> -- from ["Database Queries in Java"] (http://infoscience.epfl.ch/record/153803) thesis by Christopher Ming-Yee Iu, page 61.
+> -- from thesis ["Database Queries in Java"] (http://infoscience.epfl.ch/record/153803) by Christopher Ming-Yee Iu, page 61.

-YZ[ˈiːzi] is simple (easy) string-based object query language.
+YZ[ˈiːzi] is simple (easy), laconic, string-based, object query language.
-It is designed for your advanced users.
-At the moment there is implementation for Clojure/Java.
+At the moment there is implementation for Clojure/Java in Clojure.

 #### What does YZ include?